h3js/rendu/README.md

 ### Streaming Content

-Use `echo()` function for streaming content.
+Use the `echo()` function for streaming content.
 Accepts: strings, functions, Promises, Response objects, or ReadableStreams:

 **Examples:**